NadimpalliAishwarya/bmi-calculator/README.md

 A simple and responsive BMI (Body Mass Index) Calculator built with **HTML**, **CSS**, and **JavaScript**.
 Calculate your BMI and get instant health tips based on your result.
+This BMI calculator takes inputs in centimeters and kilograms, which are standard units for BMI.

 ---
 ## Features